Beekeeping and Leadership

 by King del Rosario

 3. Value collective contribution over visible busyness.
 Some bees are workers that are quite visible outside the colony.
-Others do support and while less visible, are vital to the health of the colony.
+Others do support & while less visible, are vital to the health of the colony.
 A healthy colony is not all about what you see.

 6. Harvest responsibly.
 Beekeepers should only take the surplus honey, leaving enough for the bees to survive the dearth season.
 Reinvest your wins.
 Leave something for the unexpected.
-Otherwise, your bees – like your team – will starve and won’t be ready to take on the new challenges that will be coming your way.
+Otherwise, your bees – like your team – will starve & won’t be ready to take on the new challenges that will be coming your way.

 7. Even queens fail.
 Build a legacy of resilience, not dependency.
 Accept that leaders are fallible; therefore, your greatest achievement is creating a colony that is prepared to raise its own next leader.
-True leadership isn’t about fitting a charismatic template—it’s about being prepared, strong, and capable of guiding others when it matters most, ensuring the team thrives long after your tenure.
+True leadership isn’t about fitting a charismatic template—it’s about being prepared, strong, & capable of guiding others when it matters most, ensuring the team thrives long after your tenure.